DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/best-practice/multi-arch.md

     Parameter Explanation:

     - __-c clusterConfig.yaml__ specifies the clusterConfig.yaml file used during the previous DCE 5.0 deployment.
-    - __--target-arch__ specifies the architecture, supporting arm64 and amd64.
     - __--offline-path__ specifies the file path of the downloaded offline image package.
     - __--iso-path__ specifies the file path of the downloaded ISO operating system image.
     - __--os-pkgs-path__ specifies the file path of the downloaded osPackage offline package.

-After a successful import command execution, the offline package will be uploaded to Minio on the Spark node.
+After a successful import command execution, the offline package will be uploaded to Minio on the bootstrap node.

 ### Adding Heterogeneous Worker Nodes